mygithubangebenie/Work_Sample_educational_mentor/2_fleshed_out_headline.md

 - The process for creating a controller is very easy, and it's similar to the process we've already used for creating a model.
 We will create just one controller here

-# library\> rails generate controller Book
+library\> rails generate controller Book

 - Notice that you are capitalizing Book and using the singular form.
-This is a Rails paradigm that you should follow each time you create a controller.This command accomplishes several tasks, of which the following are relevant here −It creates a file called app/controllers/book_controller.rbIf you look at book_controller.rb, you will find it as follows − class BookController < ApplicationControllerend
+This is a Rails paradigm that you should follow each time you create a controller.This command accomplishes several tasks, of which the following are relevant here −It creates a file called app/controllers/book_controller.rbIf you look at book_controller.rb, you will find it as follows
+- class BookController < ApplicationController
+  end